Treatment for Endometriosis: How a Board-Certified FPMRS Can Help

 In more severe cases, your surgeon may recommend a hysterectomy, removal of all growths, and removal of ovaries (also called oophorectomy).
 These types of surgeries are considered only when other treatment options have offered little relief, as the surgery causes early menopause.
 Additionally, it is only considered when you have no future plans to become pregnant.

-The OB-GYNs at Cherokee Women’s have a deep understanding of women’s anatomy and the types of concerns that women struggling with endometriosis may be facing.
-Our board certified FPMRS staff members can address concerns related to scar tissue, internal trauma after childbirth, excessive bleeding and infertility.
-If you have questions or concerns regarding symptoms or treatment for endometriosis, don’t hesitate to contact our office to schedule your appointment.
+The OB/GYNs at Cherokee Women’s have a deep understanding of women’s anatomy and the types of concerns that women struggling with endometriosis may be facing.
+Our board-certified FPMRS doctors can address concerns related to scar tissue, internal trauma after childbirth, excessive bleeding and infertility.
+If you have questions or concerns regarding symptoms or treatment for endometriosis, don’t hesitate to request an appointment.